The Tim Conway Jr. Show: KFI

 Conway's weeknight show at KFI began on Monday, January 18, 2010, after Bryan Suits, who previously hosted the show at that time slot, decided to move back to Seattle.
-In line with the majority of KFI's programming, Conway discusses political topics, leaning hard towards the right with a comical libertarian slant.
+In line with the majority of KFI's programming, Conway discusses political topics with a comical libertarian slant.
 Through July 17, 2015, on Friday nights, Conway was joined by comedian/writer Doug Steckler, his former co-host on KLSX.
-On Tuesday nights Conway is joined by Mark Thompson.
+On many Tuesday nights Conway is joined by Mark Thompson.
 Conway often jokes about his costly love of gambling, especially his (usually) losing bets on the horses.
 He also retrospectively claims to have said, done, or is currently doing things, he has never actually done, in a completely believable manner.

 On May 25, 2021, Conway, Jr., and his producer, Sheron Bellio, were suspended for a skit that used racist stereotypes of Asian Americans during Asian American and Pacific Islander Heritage Month.